Key Takeaways

 Frequently Asked Questions

-Yes.
-Your LLC will no longer be treated as a disregarded entity and will be taxed as a partnership unless you elect corporate taxation.
+If your LLC was single-member, adding a partner will generally make it a multi-member LLC taxed as a partnership unless you elect corporate taxation.

-If you need help adding a member to an LLC, you can post your legal need on UpCounsel's marketplace.
+If you need help on how to add partner llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.